rahulgoswami/Content_Addressable_Network/README.md

 **BootStrap**: Main class which acts as the bootstrap server and maintains the ip address and status of all the nodes in the CAN

 **BootStrapThread**: Whenever any peer requests a connection to the BootStrap(either to join the CAN or to get all active node names for displaying the node info), the BootStrap creates a separate thread for the peer to process it’s request.
-The bootstrap maintains a hash map with the folloeing information about each node:
+The bootstrap maintains a hash map with the following information about each node:

 1. NodeID
 2. Ip Address